Korea Passing: Conflict between South Korea and China over the THAAD deployment

-Moon Jae-in Sade to determine the additional deployment is president, Chinese Foreign Minister Wang Yi 'This decision is sprinkled with cold water on relations between the two countries.' protest.
-In addition, China, Xi Jinping said 'Moon Jae-in deceived us.' and sad as he complained.
+President Moon Jae-in stated that the decision on additional deployment is necessary.
+In response, Chinese Foreign Minister Wang Yi protested, saying, 'This decision is a setback for relations between the two countries.'
+In addition, General Secretary of the Chinese Communist Party, Xi Jinping said 'Moon Jae-in deceived us.' and sad as he complained.
 On October 31, 2017, South Korea and China released a joint document containing 'results of consultation between the two countries on improving relations' to normalize their relations.
 In the process, China touted that South Korea promised not to do three things: deploy additional THAAD, participate in the U.S. missile defense system, and cooperate with South Korea, the U.S., and Japan.
 This led to a controversy over Korea's diplomatic humiliation.
 China did not express its regret over the THAAD retaliation or prevent a recurrence, and stressed that exchanges between South Korea and China can be normalized as soon as possible by keeping the "Not-doing 3 Things" promise, leaving the possibility that the issue could spark in the future.